pcesar65/GoNumero.com/_posts/2018-06-12-supplements.md

 + <small>Supports Muscle Growth </small>

 <b>Side Effets: </b>
 <small> When consumed, you get paresthesia (tingles) usually the first time you take it similar to pre-workout.
 That's because Beta-Alanine is one of the few proven commodities in pre-workout supplements that deliver fast results.
-Next time you buy pre-workout check the ingredients.
+Next time you buy pre-workout check the ingredients.</small>

 Recommendation: <a href="https://amzn.to/2EVQmKI">Beta Alanine</a>

-## Whey Protein
+## Whey Protein Isolate
+<small> Whey proteins are highly bioavailable, are very quickly absorbed into the body, and have a high concentration of branched-chain amino acids (BCAAs) which are highly concentrated in muscle tissue, and are used to fuel working muscles and stimulate protein synthesis.[9]</small>
+<small>Whey protein isolate undergoes more processing compare to concentrate, which results in a higher protein content with less carbs, lactose and fat.
+Isolate is typically more expensive than whey concentrate.</small>

 <div id="amzn-assoc-ad-fa19bfe7-9e28-441e-b7f2-0939aa944c59"></div><script async src="//z-na.amazon-adsystem.com/widgets/onejs?MarketPlace=US&adInstanceId=fa19bfe7-9e28-441e-b7f2-0939aa944c59"></script>

++ <small>May Help Reduce Hunger </small>
++ <small>Excellent source of branched-chain amino acids </small>
++ <small>Boosts The Effects Of Resistance Training </small>

 ### REFERENCES